EyreFree/EFMultiSpaceBar/README.md

-# UIMultiSpaceBar
+# EFMultiSpaceBar

-UIMultiSpaceBar, Swift, Animations:A bar which is made up of multi parts and it can change progress view and text by way of Animation.
+EFMultiSpaceBar, Swift, Animations:A bar which is made up of multi parts and it can change progress view and text by way of Animation.

 ## Overview